kuzzleio/kuzzle-how-to/massive-data-import/README.md

 Kuzzle offers two massive data import systems according to your needs:
 - Using [bulk imports](https://docs.kuzzle.io/api-documentation/controller-bulk/import/), when you need to import data as fast as possible
 - With [multi-documents creations](https://docs.kuzzle.io/api-documentation/controller-document/m-create/), a bit slower, but this method allows the use of real-time notifications or plugin events during import

+Using an AWS production environment with Kuzzle on a `m5.large`, Elasticsearch on a `i3.xlarge.elasticsearch` and Redis on a `cache.t2.micro` instance, we were able to achieve 9700 docs/sec with Bulk import and 5800 docs/sec with the mCreate route.

 In this How-To, we will explore the two massive import techniques of Kuzzle.
 For this example we will use data from the NYC Yellow Taxi dataset.